 Your loan application is one of the first steps to getting the ball rolling on your home financing.
-You can fill out a loan application in person with your mortgage banker, or depending on the lender, you can start the process over the phone or online.
-If you’ve already been pre-approved, you may have filled out some of the application details with your mortgage banker already.
+You can fill out a loan application in person with your loan officer, or depending on the lender, you can start the process over the phone or online.
+If you’ve already been pre-approved, you may have filled out some of the application details with your loan officer already.

 To complete your loan application, your lender will ask for information regarding employment, finances, and the home you are purchasing.
 Be prepared to provide the following documentation and information: